carpentries/governance/minutes/2020/EC-minutes-2020-09-23.md

 ### 20/48 Election update

 *   We are a bit behind newly proposed timeline, but can catch up
-*   Based on process, if EC confirms election can be announced end of September minor confirmations needed
+*   Based on process, if Executive Council confirms election can be announced end of September minor confirmations needed
     *   Question - How many council elected positions will be needed
         *   3 council elected
     *   Question - specific skill - currently generally stated, specifics needed?